You can watch a video summary of this post.

 Accredited or Regulated?

-Be aware that in order to achieve the Level 1 Award in BSL, your course needs to be regulated by Ofqual.
-That means you need to complete the recommended 60+ hours of tutor-guided hours plus 20+ hours of personal study.
-It doesn’t matter if you do your course online or face-to-face in a classroom, the key takeaway is that you need to complete tutor-guided hours.
-However, there is nothing stopping you from completing an online course and then contacting a centre to complete your assessments.
+To achieve BSL Level 1 (the official title is ‘Level 1 Award in BSL’), your course must be regulated by Ofqual.
+You must complete the recommended 60+ tutor-guided hours plus 20+ hours of personal study.
+It doesn’t matter if your course is online or face-to-face in a classroom; the key takeaway is that you need to complete tutor-guided hours.

 BSL Level 1 Courses near me: